-(c) Standby and/or pager pay in cash or compensatory time off under this Article shall not exceed five thousand dollars (\$5,000) (or equivalent in compensatory time off) per fiscal year (beginning with the first payroll period of the fiscal year), per employee.
-The Commissioner of Human Resources, on request of the appointing authority, may grant a complete or limited waiver of this five thousand dollars (\$5,000) standby pay and/or time off limit.
+- (c) Standby and/or pager pay in cash or compensatory time off under this Article shall not exceed seven thousand dollars (\$7,000) (or equivalent in compensatory time off) per fiscal year (beginning with the first payroll period of the fiscal year), per employee.
+The Commissioner of Human Resources, on request of the appointing authority, may grant a complete or limited waiver of this seven thousand dollars (\$7,000) standby pay and/or time off limit.
 The Commissioner of Human Resources shall not unreasonably deny such waivers, and may consider such factors as the overall best interests of the State, the employee, and the Department.
-Social Workers in the Department for Children and Families shall not be subject to the limits outlined in this sub-section.
+Social Workers in the Department for Children and Families shall not be subject to the limits outlined in this sub-section. - (d) If an employee is assigned to be in standy status on a holiday, they shall receive a compensatory day off, prorated for the day or part of the day as appropriate in addition to the compensation otherwise due.